mohdbakheet/mohdbakheet/README.md

 - 👋 Hi, I’m @mohdbakheet
+- Currently a postdoc associate at UGA
 - 👀 I’m interested in mathematical biology and machine learning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently working on the modelling of host-multipathogen systems
-- 💞️ I’m looking to collaborate on "economic impact of covid-19 on Sudan"
+- 💞️ I’m looking to collaborate on "Modelling economic impact of covid-19 in Sudan"
 - 📫 How to reach me moham.bakheet@gmail.com

 <!---